Walter Ferguson: The Vibrant Biography of Costa Rica’s Calypso King

 Visita a Don Walter Ferguson Entrega Escuela Linea B Presidente Carlos Alvarado Foto Julieth Mendez 30 8 2021 e1702290592808

-Walter Gavitt Ferguson, a name that resonates through the verdant hills and tropical rhythms of Costa Rica, stands as a living testament to the power of music to transcend borders and tell the stories of a culture.
+Walter Gavitt Ferguson (Walter Ferguson), a name that resonates through the verdant hills and tropical rhythms of Costa Rica, stands as a living testament to the power of music to transcend borders and tell the stories of a culture.
 Born on May 7, 1919, in the coastal town of Cahuita, Ferguson would go on to become a legendary figure in Costa Rican music, particularly in the vibrant genre of calypso.

 Walter’s journey into the world of music began against the backdrop of Cahuita, a town that bore the influences of Afro-Caribbean culture.
 Growing up in a family that celebrated music and dance, he was exposed to the melodic cadences of calypso, a genre rooted in the African rhythms that had found a new home in the Caribbean.
 The infectious beats of calypso became the soundtrack of his childhood, sparking a passion that would shape his life in profound ways.